-Ctest : Energy value for cumulative amount of fuel mass flow during test, kWh
+Ctest is the energy value for the cumulative amount of fuel mass flow during test, kWh

-A.10.A.9.
 In case the net energy change criterion is not met, the powertrain system shall be readied for another test run.

-A.10.5.6.2.
+A.10.5.5.3.
 Validation of dynamometer speed